zeek/zeek/script-reference/statements.rst

 Here are the statements that the Bro scripting language supports.

-.. bro:keyword:: add
+.. zeek:keyword:: add

-    The "add" statement is used to add an element to a :bro:type:`set`.
+    The "add" statement is used to add an element to a :zeek:type:`set`.
     Nothing happens if the specified element already exists in the set.

     Example::